vnotex/vnote/src/resources/docs/shortcuts_en.md

 Insert italic.
 Press `Ctrl+I` again to exit.
 Current selected text will be changed to italic if exists.
 - `Ctrl+D`
 Insert strikethrought.
 Press `Ctrl+D` again to exit.
 Current selected text will be changed to strikethrough if exists.
-- `Ctrl+O`
+- `Ctrl+K`
 Insert inline code.
-Press `Ctrl+O` again to exit.
+Press `Ctrl+K` again to exit.
 Current selected text will be changed to inline code if exists.
 - `Ctrl+M`
 Insert fenced code block.
 Press `Ctrl+M` again to exit.
 Current selected text will be wrapped into a code block if exists.
 - `Ctrl+L`